codeboi121/User-Registry-and-Security/README.md

 - Include badges or deploy instructions
 - Rename the package from `com.luv2code` to your own (I can help batch-rename all files)

-Want me to generate a fresh ZIP with your name and clean package names?
 ```